alexk99/the_router/bras/pppoe_bras_howto_eng.md

 	coa server set secret "secret"

 The source ip address must be assigned to the router's interface which connects the router with a RADIUS server.
-It is the v5 interface, since it connects the_router to the linux host H5 where the RADIUS server is running.
+It is the v5 interface since it connects the_router to the Linux host H5 where the RADIUS server is running.

-Ip address 192.168.5.2 is configured on the linux side of vlan 5.
+Ip address 192.168.5.2 is configured on the Linux side of vlan 5.

 	h5 src # ip addr ls dev vlan5
 	16: vlan5@eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000